-Overall, Nurish is a new personalized vitamin service whose integrity you can trust on the surface because its parent brand has been well-recognized as a leader in the space for decades.
+Overall, Nurish is a new personalized vitamin service whose integrity you can trust on the surface, as its parent brand has been well-recognized as a leader in the space for decades.
 Now let’s dive into what exactly Nurish offers, shall we?

 Getting personalized vitamins from Nurish is very straightforward, and it all starts with a quick five-minute quiz.

 The quiz asks basic questions about your age, gender, fitness goals, and lifestyle choices.
 The aim, of course, is to tailor supplements toward each individual’s biology and preferences.

 Nurish’s algorithms crunch the data and recommend a personalized monthly pack designed to help support a healthy brain, hair, skin, and nails, bones, muscles, immune health and more.

 For most people, Nurish recommends a list of “essentials” that will target the gaps or deficiencies highlighted in their quiz.
 This recommendation is most likely to take the form of a daily supplement and a few additional vitamins.
 You can then pick which vitamins you’d like to move forward with — choosing a subset of Nurish’s personalized recommendations, or all of them — and then place your order.